AurbitCodes/RichString/README.md

 }
  ```

- For example, here the copy button on the Main Weapon property will copy `mainWeapon` and the one on the damage will copy `mainWeapon.damage`.
+ For example, here the copy button on the Main Weapon property will copy `mainWeapon` and the one on the damage property will copy `mainWeapon.damage`.

  ```csharp